 How do you pay self-employment taxes?

-The easiest and best way to stay on top of self-employment taxes is to make quarterly estimated payments.
+The easiest and best way to stay on top of self-employment taxes is to make quarterly estimated payments online via IRS direct pay.
 These payments will cover your self-employment tax (SE tax) and any personal income taxes you might owe for the year.

 Many people call these your quarterly estimate taxes.
 These are really just you paying taxes on a quarterly basis because the IRS is a pay-as-you-earn tax system.
 This means that you must pay income tax as you earn or receive any income throughout the year.
 You do this either through withholdings on your W-2 paycheck, usually done by your employer OR by making quarterly estimated tax payments.